Learn 10 amazing Montessori learning activities & games for 3-year-olds!

 More Games for 3-Year-Olds

-#10 – Color Exploration – Teach your child about primary colors, secondary colors and the like by letting them experiment with finger paints.
+#10 – Color Exploration – Teach your child about primary colors, secondary colors, and the like by letting them experiment with finger paints.
 Let them discover what happens when certain primary colors are mixed together.
 They will make many connections themselves and will gain a better understanding of how colors work.
+This activity is a great prerequisite for Montessori’s color tablet lessons.

 These examples should give you the inspiration that you need to start introducing a wide array of Montessori learning activities for 3-year-olds in your home and in your classroom.